Estimated reading time: 7 min

 - When a card is created: A new card is created in a specific pipe;

-- When a card is moved: A card is moved to a specific phase of a specific pipe;
+- When a card enters a phase: A card is moved to a phase of a specific pipe;

 - When a field is updated: A field is filled or the value in it is modified;

 - When all connected cards are moved to a phase: All connected cards are moved to a specific phase (this event demands that you create a connection between pipes before setting it up);

 - Recurring activity*: Triggers the automation every hour, every day, every week or every month (at defined times/days);

 - When an alert is triggered: Triggers the automation when a card becomes late, expired or overdue in a specific pipe;